 As someone new to epilepsy, the support, understanding and education provided is absolutely invaluable.
 The initial diagnosis and anxiety that can come with it, can turn the world into a frightening place.
 I certainly found it limiting and unsettling.
 With the help of my medical team and the incredible support of my Community Resource Officer, I've been able to broaden my horizons once again, and recognise epilepsy for what it is: a new chapter of my story, which I need to learn to manage and understand, rather than something that has to be a defining feature.
 The more I can appreciate this, the easier it will be to take it into work and new social situations.

-Purple Day® is Epilepsy Ireland's biggest fundraising day of the year.
-As part of the day, our volunteers host events in their local communities to help raise the funds required to continue our journey towards a society where no person's life is limited by epilepsy.
+Purple Day® is our biggest fundraising day of the year and took place on the 26th March 2023.
+We appealed for the support of the Irish public to continue our journey towards a society where no person's life is limited by epilepsy.

 About Purple Day®

 Purple Day® is an international grassroots campaign founded by Canadian woman, Cassidy Megan.
 The day sees people across the world encouraged to wear purple in the name of epilepsy awareness and well-known buildings across the globe also light up purple in recognition of the estimated 50 million people living with epilepsy across the globe.
 Purple Day® is a Registered Trademark of The Anita Kaufmann Foundation.

 For more on Purple Day®, visit Purpledayeveryday.org.